coder0107git/gleam-thoughts/README.md

 # Gleam Thoughts
-My Gleam thoughts and ideas.
+My thoughts and ideas of Gleam.

 I'd suggest viewing in github.dev or vscode (it's easier to view inline comments that way).

+> [!WARNING]
-**Note:** This is still, very, *very*, WIP.
-Some inforamtion is probably incorrect and there are many places that could use better wording.
+> This is still, very, *very*, WIP.
+Some information is probably incorrect and there are many places that could use better wording.